How students go from "undecided" on a major to accomplishing more than they imagined.

 B.A., St. Cloud; M.S., Ph.D., Southern Illinois (Carbondale)

 B.A., Wesleyan University; M.A., Ph.D., Minnesota

 Geography is a "bridge" discipline that overlaps the traditional division between the natural and the social sciences.
-Some courses in the department have a natural science orientation (Perspective on the Natural World and Investigative Lab designation) while others have a social science orientation (Perspective on the Individual and Society and may have a D or G designation).
+Some courses in the department have a natural science orientation (PN) while others have a social science orientation (PS or PP and may have a D or G designation).

 Grade Point Average Notation: All courses listed in the catalog as required courses for any major and/or minor, including those courses outside of the department or with a different subject coding, are considered part of the major and will count in the grade point average.
 Some departments may have additional grade requirements for the courses offered within their department.
 Recommended supporting courses that are optional and not required may also count in the major depending on the program.
 For more information see your department chair or the degree requirements for Bachelor of Arts and information on Majors/Minors.